 A legislator who ran for a constitutional office created a second candidate committee to operate his campaign for the constitutional office.
 The legislator requested advice as to how to calculate contributions to determine compliance with the contribution limits if a contribution made to his legislative candidate committee was transferred to his constitutional office candidate committee.
-For example, a PAC contributed \$2,000 to the legislator's candidate committee, transferred it to the constitutional office candidate committee.
+For example, a PAC contributed \$2,000 to the legislator's candidate committee, transferred it to the constitutional office candidate committee and that contribution was properly reported by the constitutional office candidate committee.
 The question presented is whether that PAC would subsequently be able to give an additional \$2,000 to the legislative candidate committee?